 2018-2020

-When Spill first started, we focused on phase 2 of the plan: bring down the cost of high-quality care.
-We tried to bring the cost of therapy down by using asynchronous rather than synchronous communication to deliver therapy.
+When Spill first started, we focused bringing down the cost of high-quality care.
+We tried to do this by using asynchronous rather than synchronous communication to deliver therapy.
 We built a message based therapy product and signed up a handful of businesses and a handful of people who paid for the product privately.
 Although it worked for a small audience and was an interesting product experience, we didn’t have a clear go-to-market strategy for this product.

 2020-2023

-At the end of 2019, we chose to focus on the employer-funded route to giving more people access to support and officially started work on phase 1 of the plan: increasing the global budget for mental health support.
+At the end of 2019, we chose to focus on the employer-funded route to give more people access to support by increasing the global budget for mental health support.
 We started by expanding the product to include video therapy sessions that were free for employees to book as they were paid for by the business.

 We also spent time hiring great therapists, introduced one off sessions and made the tool accessible through Slack.